octo-technology/sonar-objective-c/README.md

 You can also download the latest build of the plugin from [Cloudbees](https://rfelden.ci.cloudbees.com/job/sonar-objective-c/lastSuccessfulBuild/artifact/target/).

 In the worst case, the Maven repository is available here: http://repository-rfelden.forge.cloudbees.com/

+###Installation
+- Install the plugin through the Update Center (of SonarQube) or download it into the SONARQUBE_HOME/extensions/plugins directory
+- Restart the SonarQube server.

 ###Build Status
 [![Build Status](https://rfelden.ci.cloudbees.com/job/sonar-objective-c/badge/icon)](https://rfelden.ci.cloudbees.com/job/sonar-objective-c/)